expertanalytics/xal/content/about/employees/asmund/index.md

 Expert Analytics in 2013, together with Ola Skavhaug.

-Through various positions in his career, he has obtained a broad set of technical and management skills, which he now put to good use as both Managing Director and a Senior Consultant in Expert Analytics.
+Through various positions in his career, he has obtained a broad set of technical and management skills, which he now put to good use as both CEO of Expert Analytics and Advisor to various clients.
 His main areas of technical expertise spans from advanced mathematical software development through web programming to scripting, and from administration of advanced ICT solutions and configuration management to operational work.
 Through